 Toronto, ON M5S 2X9

-We strongly recommend that you review the Guide to the Validation of Experience in its entirety before completing and submitting your application.
+We strongly recommend that you review the Guide to the Validation of Experience and Guide for Assessors in its entirety before completing and submitting your application.
 Please note that HRPA staff cannot comment on whether an application will be successful – this is a determination that can only be made by the Experience Assessment Committee, which is responsible for reviewing all Validation of Experience applications.
 Panels of the Experience Assessment Committee meet monthly.

 Timing and Sequence of the Validation of Experience